Exopy/exopy/docs/source/dev_guide/application.rst

 system to run in a situation where the workbench is absent.
 Those are considered to be run-time dependencies.

-If your plugin introduces new object which can, for example, be used in tasks either as a build or as a runtime dependency you need to contribute either a
-|BuildDependency| object to the 'ecpy.app.dependencies.build' extension point
-or a |RuntimeDependecy| object to the 'ecpy.app.dependencies.runtime' extension point.
+If your plugin introduces a new type of object which can, for example, be used in tasks either as a build or as a runtime dependency you need to contribute either a |BuildDependency| object to the 'ecpy.app.dependencies.build' extension point or a |RuntimeDependecyCollector| object to the 'ecpy.app.dependencies.runtime_collect' extension point.
+In the case of runtime dependencies, the collector is not responsible for the analysis of the dependencies of an object this is left to an associated
+|RuntimeDependecyAnalyser|, which allow to use the same kind of dependeny in
+object with totally different structures and for which the same scheme of analysis cannot be used. |RuntimeDependecyAnalyser| can be contributed to the 'ecpy.app.dependencies.runtime_analyse' extension point.

+After analyses dependencies are stored into dedicated container class.
+Those containers can then be used to request the identified dependencies.
+Once again the same kind of container is returned which store the dependencies as a nested dict in its 'dependencies' member.
+The top level of that dict corresponds to the id of the dependency collector.
+Under each collector id the dependencies are stored simply by id.

 .. note::